INSTALLATION GUIDE

 Elec-Mate's cable sizing calculator handles cooker circuits, hob circuits, and kitchen radials.

-BS 7671:2018+A4:2026 Regulation 421.1.7 introduces an AFDD requirement that depends on the premises type.
-For single-phase AC final circuits supplying socket outlets rated up to 32A, AFDDs conforming to BS EN 62606 are mandatory in four building types, and recommended in all others — which includes an ordinary dwelling kitchen.
+BS 7671:2018+A4:2026 Regulation 421.1.7 sets an AFDD requirement that depends on the premises type.
+For single-phase AC final circuits supplying socket outlets with a rated current not exceeding 32A, AFDDs conforming to BS EN 62606 shall be provided in four higher-risk premises types, and are recommended in all other premises — which includes an ordinary dwelling kitchen.
 Where used, the AFDD must be placed at the origin of the circuit it protects.

 • Houses in multiple occupation (HMOs)